Skip to main content

 1. Use Specific Commands

-# Good: Specific and safe
+# Good: Specific and bounded

 kubectl logs deployment/api -n staging --tail=50